List of submissions to the 75th Academy Awards for Best Foreign Language Film

-This is a list of submissions to the 75th Academy Awards for Best Foreign Language Film.
-The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film every year since the award was created in 1956.
-The award is handed out annually by the Academy to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
+This is a list of submissions to the 75th Academy Awards for the Best Foreign Language Film.
+The Academy of Motion Picture Arts and Sciences (AMPAS) has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film every year since the award was created in 1956.
+The award is presented annually by the Academy to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.

-For the 75th Academy Awards fifty-four films were submitted.
-Afghanistan, Bangladesh and Chad submitted films for the first time.
-The previous year's winner Bosnia & Herzegovina did not submit a film.
-The Brazilian submission, City of God was considered one of the favorites, but it was famously snubbed.
-When the film was released the following year in the US, it garnered nominations in four main categories including Best Screenplay and Best Director.
+For the 75th Academy Awards, the submitted motion pictures must have first been released theatrically in their respective countries between 1 November 2001 and 31 October 2002.
+The deadline for submissions to the Academy was 1 November 2002.
+56 countries submitted films, and 54 were found to be eligible by AMPAS and screened for voters.
+Afghanistan, Bangladesh, Chad, and Palestine submitted films for the first time; however, Palestine's film did not appear on the final list.
+The five nominees were announced on 11 February 2003.

 Germany won the award for the second time, marking the first win since its reunification, with Nowhere in Africa by Caroline Link.